symfony/symfony-docs/cookbook/configuration/micro-kernel-trait.rst

 **configureContainer(ContainerBuilder $c, LoaderInterface $loader)**
     This methods builds and configures the container.
-In practice, you will use ``loadFromExtension`` to configure different bundles (this is the equivalent) of what you see in a normal ``config.yml`` file.
+In practice, you will use ``loadFromExtension`` to configure different bundles (this is the equivalent of what you see in a normal ``config.yml`` file).
 You can also register services directly in PHP or load external configuration files (shown below).

 **configureRoutes(RouteCollectionBuilder $routes)**
-    Your job in this method is to add routes to the system.
+    Your job in this method is to add routes to the application.
 The ``RouteCollectionBuilder`` is new in Symfony 2.8 and has methods that make adding routes in PHP more fun.
     You can also load external routing files (shown below).